 Not sure how to read your annual escrow analysis statement?
 Your mortgage provider should be able to help.

 What Is the Escrow Calculation?

 An escrow account calculation determines the amount required to fund an initial escrow account.
 This establishes a financial cushion that equates to approximately three months of both taxes and insurance payments.

 Mortgage servicers may adjust the monthly payment once per year based on the results of the escrow analysis.
 The monthly payment will only change as it relates to taxes and insurance.
-The servicer cannot modify the loan terms – such as interest rate, loan amount, etc..
+The servicer cannot modify the loan terms – such as interest rate, loan amount, etc.

 The escrow analysis will determine if there is a surplus or shortage in the account.
 The mortgage servicer will then adjust the monthly payment accordingly.

+Why might a shortage occur, though?
+The reason is usually simple.
 An escrow shortage will most likely occur as property taxes and insurance premiums increase over time.
 These gradual cost increases will slowly deplete the escrow account’s reserves.

-Option 1: write a check
+Option 1: Write a Check